my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 -   Don't go above speed limits especially in quiet neighborhoods!
 -   Don't go around cars who is doing paralle parking.
 Must pause and make sure the car stopped for you.
 -   Headington RA Barton exit, don't be over hesitant to pull out.
     -   make sure it's clear on your right.
-Cars will come from A40W Northway and from Headington direction.
+Cars will come from both A40W Northway and Headington direction.
-    -   do not join the roundabout and block the exit.
+    -   do not join the roundabout and block the exit!
 Keep the exit clear.
+    -   Barton entrance is very similar to Littlemore RA Iffley entrance.
+Same principle applies.
--   Pulling our from Quarry to A4142, was too hesitant.
+-   Pulling out from Quarry to A4142, was too hesitant.
     -   because there is traffic light, cars are going slower than usual dual carriageways.
 -   1st exit on mini-RA, still need to give way to cars on the RA!
     -   b/c it feels like you didn't join the mini-RA, sometimes just want to go without careful observation.